 Atos Origin refuses any form of corruption or dishonest or illegal practice with the aim to obtain a commercial advantage or other.
-As participant to the United Nations Global Compact, Atos Origin subscribes to the anti-bribery in "all its forms, including extortion and bribery
+As participant enjoy universal consensus.
+Atos Origin is fully and proactively committed, both at company and top management level, to conduct its business in